WowLabz/dot_marketplace_docker/README.md

 ![Screenshot_20211027_132337](https://user-images.githubusercontent.com/66478092/139023624-fb543849-4556-4f97-a0d6-9e86a77266d1.png)

-* On clicking the card, you can now see that the same amount as the `task cost` is a locked into `escrow` from the `Worker's Account`.
+* On clicking the card, you can now see that the same amount as the `task cost` is locked into the `escrow` from the `Worker's Account`.
 * Total escrow amount as shown below in the screenshot are from both `Customer` and `Worker`.

 ![Screenshot_20211027_132714](https://user-images.githubusercontent.com/66478092/139024284-fb9320e8-75c0-43b5-8aa6-0e0996338af2.png)